jpaasch/Spinup.py/README.md

 And use `ssh` to SSH into it.

+    $ box ssh

 Provisioning the VM
 -------------------

-When you run `box init` in a folder, a hidden folder called `.devbox` is created there.
-The config files for your VM are stored there.
+When you run `box init`, it creates a folder called `.devbox` in the current directory.
+The config files for the VM are stored there.

 If you look in `.devbox/config/bash`, you'll see a file called `provision`.
 That's just a bash script, and the VM runs it (as root) the first time the VM boots up.

 If you want to install anything special on your VM, you can put it in this file.
-If you've already booted the VM and want to reapply this script to the VM, run:
+If you've already booted the VM and want to re-apply this script to the VM, run:

     $ box provision